Forget forwards or defenders: Man Utd need to sign midfielders like Tielemans and Ndidi to fight for the title | Goal.com

 In other words, Tielemans’ sharp forward passes and quick turns – like the one-two ahead of his second goal – are needed at Old Trafford to prevent United’s football congealing.

-United could also do with a new defensive midfielder in the Ndidi mould, and not only because Leicester’s Nigerian international is an obvious statistical upgrade on what they already have.
+United could also do with a new defensive midfielder in the Ndidi mould, and not only because Leicester’s Nigeria international is an obvious statistical upgrade on what they already have.

 A destroyer like Ndidi is a vital part of dominating possession and, therefore, putting the opponent under constant pressure.